indralukmana/turbin3_Q3_indralukmana_capstone/docs/v0/02-product-idea.md

 ### Potential Weaknesses and Strengthening Strategies

-1. **Weakness: Smart Contract Complexity:** Designing a secure, trustless vault with time-locks and daily check-ins is complex. **Strengthening:** Keep the on-chain logic minimal and focused for the MVP.
+1. **Weakness: Smart Contract Complexity:** Designing a secure, trustless vault with daily check-ins and streak-based unlocking is complex. **Strengthening:** Keep the on-chain logic minimal and focused for the MVP.
 Rely on well-audited standards for the NFT minting process.
 2. **Weakness: User Experience (UX) for On-Chain Actions:** Daily check-ins